- Competitive Analysis

 How HVAC Contractors Get More Local Leads: Local SEO

-When you Google something like “hvac contractor,” “ac repair,” “furnace replacement,” or even “liquor store” (hey, we all have rough days), you’ve probably noticed that Google uses your location data to display nearby businesses.
-Since most HVAC companies service a local area, you’ll want to get in those local listings (the “7-pack,” though many have recently dropped to a “3-pack” after recent Google algorithm updates).
+When you Google something like “hvac contractor,” “ac repair,” “furnace replacement,” or even “liquor store” (hey, everyone has their moments), you’ve probably noticed that Google uses your location data to display nearby businesses.
+The top three businesses in a local service area are displayed in what’s known as the “local pack.”
+Since most HVAC companies service a local area, you’ll want to get in that local pack.

 In order to show up in the local listings on the first page of Google, you need to optimize your NAP (name, address, phone number) citations across the Web.
 The more local citations you can build with consistent NAP information, the better.